-Net sales of the Business to Business Products Group for the first three months of fiscal year 2023 were \$33.7 million, an increase of \$8.9 million, or 36%, from net sales of \$24.8 million for the first three months of fiscal year 2022, with strong increases across all three of our businesses in this group.
-Net sales of our agricultural and horticultural chemical carrier products increased approximately \$3.8 million, or 61%, for the first three months of fiscal year 2023 compared to the same period in fiscal year 2022.
-This is a result of price increases as well as strong demand from several large customers.
-Net sales of our fluids purification products increased approximately \$3.2 million, or 21%, compared to the first three months of the prior fiscal year.
-The increase in net sales was driven by price increases and continued demand for our products used in the filtration of edible oil, renewable diesel, and jet fuel.
-Net sales increased in all regions except for the UK, with the majority of the increase in North America and Latin America when compared to the first three months of fiscal year 2022.
-Net sales of our animal health and nutrition products increased \$1.9 million, or 52%, during the first three months of fiscal year 2023 compared to the first three months of the prior year.
-We saw growth in net sales in all regions except Asia (excluding China) with the most impact coming from Latin America.
-Latin American sales continued to benefit from the European Union's ("EU") regulations for antibiotic-free foreign protein imports, as a large percentage of meat is exported from that region to the EU.
+Net sales of the Business to Business Products Group for the first six months of fiscal year 2023 were \$68.8 million, an increase of \$15.5 million, or 29%, from net sales of \$53.3 million for the first six months of fiscal year 2022, with increases across all three of our businesses in this group.
+Net sales of our fluids purification products increased approximately \$6.7 million, or 22%, compared to the first six months of the prior fiscal year.
+The increase in net sales was driven by price increases across all regions and continued demand for our products used in the filtration of edible oil, renewable diesel, and jet fuel.
+Net sales increased in all regions with most of the increase driven by sales in North America when compared to the first half of fiscal year 2022.
+Net sales of our agricultural and horticultural chemical carrier products increased approximately \$6.3 million, or 46%, for the first half of fiscal year 2023 compared to the same period in fiscal year 2022.
+This is a result of quarterly price increases implemented throughout the year.
+Net sales of our animal health and nutrition products increased \$2.6 million, or 29%, during the first half of fiscal year 2023 compared to the first half of fiscal year 2022.
+We saw growth in net sales in all regions except Asia and our subsidiary in China, with the most impact coming from Latin America.
+Latin American sales benefited from the European Union's ("EU") regulations requiring antibiotic-free foreign protein imports, as a large percentage of meat is exported from that region to the EU.
 North American sales rose due to a new product line and increased distribution.
-The decrease in Asia is due to timing and ocean freight delays and not indicative of projected sales for the year.
+The decrease in

+Asia sales is due to timing and ocean freight delays and not indicative of projected sales for the year.
+Net sales of our subsidiary in China decreased period over period, as discussed in the "Foreign Operations" section below.

-SG&A expenses for the Business to Business Products Group increased approximately 24% or \$0.8 million for the first three months of fiscal year 2023 compared to the same period of the prior fiscal year.
+SG&A expenses for the Business to Business Products Group increased approximately 11% or \$0.8 million for the first half of fiscal year 2023 compared to the same period of the prior fiscal year.
 The majority of the increase relates to research and development expenses that are now allocated to the animal health business (a change in where existing costs were allocated), previously included in unallocated corporate expenses and increased travel costs.

-The Business to Business Products Group's operating income for the first three months of fiscal year 2023 was \$7.3 million, an increase of \$1.8 million, or 31%, from operating income of \$5.5 million for the first three months of fiscal year 2022.
-The increase in operating income was driven by higher net sales due to strategic price increases and continued volume growth.
+The Business to Business Products Group's operating income for the first six months of fiscal year 2023 was \$15.0 million, an increase of \$3.0 million, or 25%, from operating income of \$12.0 million for the first six months of fiscal year 2022.
+The increase in operating income was mostly driven by higher net sales across all business within this segment.